 I mentioned the Bath V.A.
 Center earlier as an economic support to the region.
 The park-like complex is enormous with some really beautiful buildings, chapels, and a museum (which was closed during my most recent visit).
 Most notably, the complex is home to the National Cemetery.
 First dedicated in 1879, the nearly 30 acres of land lies to forever memorialize those who have served in our nation’s military.
 The landscape is both beautifully serene and monumentally sobering.

 My first visit to Bath was a few years ago specifically to visit one of the state’s most underrated gems.
-The Third Presbyterian Church of Bath has the honor of being one of the few remaining sanctuaries entirely designed by Louis Comfort Tiffany.
+The First Presbyterian Church of Bath has the honor of being one of the few remaining sanctuaries entirely designed by Louis Comfort Tiffany.
 There is plenty of Tiffany stained glass around New York to be seen, but there are only a couple wall-to-wall, floor-to-ceiling sanctuaries designed by the iconic artist to be found in the entire United States.
 The church regularly offers tours which I strongly recommend attending.
 The lead docent, Helen Brink, is an absolute wealth of knowledge and a pleasure to hang out with!

 The church’s iconic sanctuary is the work of Tiffany, but was funded by Ira Davenport in remembrance of his brother John.
 The two brothers made a tremendous impact on Bath and the surrounding region as wealthy benefactors.
 Discovering their very-off-the-beaten-path historic resting place in a collection of pines was a great way to connect with the town’s heritage.
 While standing at the cemetery, an upward glance will reveal a locale that is possibly one of the greatest views of the Southern Tier.